PrathamSikka24/AdBlocker-Ultimate-for-Browsers/README.md

 ## Who are we?

-We are a copuple of friends, software engineers, working on this adblocker in our spare time.
+We are a couple of friends, software engineers, working on this adblocker in our spare time.

 ## Why another AdBlocker though?